 Other sources of CPI information: Moderately complete, and moderately current, are statistics published in BNA's Daily Report for Executives or Labor Relations Reporter/Labor Relations Expediter (LRX *).

-Historical CPI Data: If you just want to a list of the overall CPI figures for prior years, the Federal Reserve Bank of Minneapolis posts the CPI from 1913-Prestent.
-For more complete historical CPI data, look at the appropriate back issue(s) of the CPI Detailed Report, available online back to 2000 and in print in larger public, academic and business libraries.
-To get the inflation rate for a date range (e.g., 1870-1885), use the "What was inflation then?" calculator on the How Much is That? web site.
+Historical CPI Data: If you just want to a list of the overall CPI figures for prior years, the Federal Reserve Bank of Minneapolis posts the CPI from 1913-Present.
+For more complete historical final CPI data, use the BLS's CPI Databases.
+For unadjusted data (i.e., what the BLS originally announced), you can look at the appropriate back issue(s) of the CPI Detailed Report, available back to 1994 through the Archived News Releases page, and possibly farther back in print in larger public and academic libraries.
+To get the inflation rate for a date range (e.g., 1870-1885), use the Inflation Rates calculator on the Measuringworth.com web site.

 You can also find historical CPI data in the American Jurisprudence 2nd Desk Book and Volume 1, Tab 10, "Economic Background for Bargaining," in BNA's Collective Bargaining: Negotiations and Contracts.

-Inflation Calculators: To calculate the effect of inflation on the relative buying power of money (e.g., How much would $10 in 1950 be worth today?), use the What's a Dollar Worth? calculator on the home page of the Federal Reserve Bank of Minneapolis, the Inflation Calculator posted by the Bureau of Labor Statistics or How Much is That?.
+Inflation Calculators: To calculate the effect of inflation on the relative buying power of money (e.g., How much would $10 in 1950 be worth today?), use the What is a Dollar Worth? calculator on the home page of the Federal Reserve Bank of Minneapolis, the CPI Inflation Calculator posted by the Bureau of Labor Statistics, the U.S. Inflation Calculator or Measuringworth.com.